JordanHSheldon/JordanHSheldon/README.md

 ## Hi there 👋
-I am Jordan and I am a Software engineer working for BorgWarner doing just about anything but mostly web development.
+I am Jordan and I am a Software engineer.
+I always am trying to grow and fail faster.

 - 🌱 I’m currently learning about each piece of web development more in depth.
 Some examples are:
   - Databases